govind527/Credit-Card-Lead-Prediction/README.md

 ## Outcome

 - Our target of this project to build a model which predict customer interest(Yes/No).
-- This is binary Classification problem.
+- This is Binary Classification problem.
 - The evaluation metric is roc_auc score which uses base model probabilities of class1 to predict class outcomes it comes handy for binary classification.
 - We need to get high roc_auc score so that our prediction accuracy can be increases.